os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_witness/population/documentation/population_discipline.md

 [^8]: Our world in data.
 Literate and illiterate world population.
 Available at: https://ourworldindata.org/grapher/literate-and-illiterate-world-population?country=~OWID_WRL

 [^9]: Vollset, S.E., Goren, E., Yuan, C.W., Cao, J., Smith, A.E., Hsiao, T., Bisignano, C., Azhar, G.S., Castro, E., Chalek, J. and Dolgert, A.J., 2020.
 Fertility, mortality, migration, and population scenarios for 195 countries and territories from 2017 to 2100: a forecasting analysis for the Global Burden of Disease Study.
 The Lancet, 396(10258), pp.1285-1306.

+[^10]: MISSING REFERENCE

+[^11]: MISSING REFERENCE